barchart/alerting-service-public/docs/content/concepts/connecting.md

   * Events are not pushed from the server — subscriptions must be simulated with short polling.
 * **Coming soon**
   * Pure WebSocket (to be implemented without Socket.IO).
-  * In the SDK, switching the transport is a one-line code change.

 ## Using the SDK